Grow Food Northampton’s mission is to create a just and resilient local food system that nourishes our community and protects and enriches the earth.

 - Runs a SNAP Match program to more than double the spending power of SNAP recipients on nutritious local farm products at our farmers markets;

-- Offers heavily subsidized Community Supported Agriculture (CSA) shares to SNAP recipients so they can receive weekly farm-fresh vegetables from Crimson and Clover, the “anchor farm” on the Grow Food Northampton Community Farm; and
+- Offers free Community Supported Agriculture (CSA) shares to SNAP recipients so they can receive weekly farm-fresh vegetables from Crimson and Clover, the “anchor farm” on the Grow Food Northampton Community Farm; and

 - Ensures that all of our food access programming is guided and steered by our Food Access Advisory Committee and Participant-Staffers, individuals with lived experience of food insecurity.